UIIA

 A - All UIIA Motor Carriers are provided with a password when they initially register for UIIA participation.
 This password, along with their company’s SCAC Code, provides access to their UIIA Account information, via the Internet at Motor Carrier Login.

-A - If you forget your password, you may request this information on-line from the Motor Carrier login page at Motor Carrier Login by clicking on "Forgot Password."
-You will need to enter your SCAC Code and then your password will be sent via email to the Main UIIA/IDD Contact on file.
+A – If you forget your password, you may request this information on-line from the Motor Carrier login page at Motor Carrier Login by clicking on "Forgot Password."
+You will need to enter your SCAC Code and then a link to reset your password will be sent via email to the Main UIIA/IDD Contact on file.
 The Password will only be provided to the Main UIIA/IDD Contact.

 The Main UIIA/IDD Contact may also change their password on-line once they have logged into their account at Motor Carrier Login under "Update Account Information."